TammyGirl2015/love-rock-paper-scissors/README.md

 ### GAME AREA PAGE

--The game area page displays a welcome message the instructions on how to play as discussed above.
+* The game area page displays a welcome message the instructions on how to play as discussed above.
 The user can then type in their choice and the game begins.
--The interface uses a variety of colors to make the site appealing as opposed to a black and white treminal.
+* The interface uses a variety of colors to make the site appealing as opposed to a black and white treminal.
--The program also makes use of emojis for a fun experience.
+* The program also makes use of emojis for a fun experience.

 ## TECHNOLOGIES